open-sauced/docs/docs/maintainers/semantic-release.md

 The `npm` package `@open-sauced/semantic-release-conventional-config` is designed to help `npm` packages auto-release to `npm` or `ghcr` registries while generating github releases and changelog using conventional commit convention.

+Version 2 supports alpha and beta pre-releases using coresponding branches.

 ## Dependencies

 This package uses the following modules: